Proper generator maintenance can be a lifesaver. This includes planning, knowing what to look out for, and ensuring proper storage.

 When you’re ready to store your generator, make sure to turn the fuel valve off and close the choke.
 This will help prevent any pesky insects from getting into your carburetor and causing issues.

 Do you want to leave your generator unused for more than 30 days?
 If yes, you need to take extra protective measures.

-- Clean all cooling air slots and openings.
-Make sure nothing is blocking the flow of air, like leaves and bits of tree branches.
+Make sure to also give your generator a good cleaning.
+Clean all the cooling air slots and openings, and make sure nothing is blocking the flow of air, like leaves and bits of tree branches.

 #12 Create a log

 What type of generator maintenance do you follow?
-Has your generator ever failed you because of lack of maintenance?
+Have you ever experienced a generator failure due to poor maintenance?